I may get paid commission for purchases made after clicking a link in this post.

 READ MORE >>> Should you delete old blog posts?

 Keyword research is essential if you want to grow your blog via organic search traffic.
 If you don’t conduct keyword research BEFORE you start writing you blog post, how will you know if anyone is actually searching for the topic you are writing about?

 You can do everything else right, but if you don’t do keyword research to establish that there is sufficient search volume, you may be wasting your time.
 Bear in mind that you can rank number 1 for a search term, but if no one actually uses that search term, your blog post will get NO organic traffic!

 A final mistake people make with keyword research is only choosing only ONE keyword to focus on.
-While it is good to have a focus keyword, which you mainly optimise for, you should also optimise your blog post for synonyms of that keyword and secondary keywords too.
+While it is good to have a focus keyword, which you mainly optimize for, you should also optimize your blog post for synonyms of that keyword and secondary keywords too.
 A blog post can (and should) rank for more than one search term.

-5. Not optimising your blog with your chosen keywords
+5. Not optimizing your blog with your chosen keywords

 It’s not enough to do your keyword research, you need to actually USE those keywords in strategic places in your blog too.